olssonm/swish-php/README.md

 [![Build Status](https://img.shields.io/github/actions/workflow/status/olssonm/swish-php/test.yaml?branch=main&style=flat-square)](https://github.com/olssonm/swish-php/actions?query=workflow%3A%22Run+tests%22)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-A simple and easy to use wrapper for the Swish-API in PHP.
+A simple, easy-to-use wrapper for the Swish-API in PHP.
 Also includes providers and facades for quick setup with Laravel.

 ## Prerequisites

-This package supports PHP ^8.1.
-Tested against Laravel 10 & 11.
+This package supports PHP ^8.2.
+Tested against Laravel 11 & 12.
 PHP needs to be compiled with the cURL and SSL extensions (in an absolute majority of cases, they should be available by default).

 *Using an older version of PHP or Laravel?
-Check out v1 and v2 of this package.*
+Check out v1 and v2 of this package.
+Note however that Payouts are available from v3.*

 ## Installation